alexpark712/Astrology-Finder/README.md

 # Astrology-Finder
-Finds the user multiple different facts and information about their horoscope, all based on their birthday which they input.
+Finds the user multiple different facts and information about their zodiac, all based on their birthday which they input.